nats-io/nats-site/content/about.md

 NATS was created by Derek Collison, in response to the market need for a simple, secure, and connective technology.
 NATS is currently deployed in some of the largest cloud platforms, including: VMware, CloudFoundry, Baidu, Siemens, and GE.
 NATS is 100% free to use under the Apache-2.0 Open Source License.

 NATS is unique in its simplicity and performance, and as a result powers some of the largest production environments.
-You can learn more about the design characteristics in the [NATS FAQ](https://docs.nats.io/faq).
+You can learn more about NATS in our [extensive documentation](https://docs.nats.io).

 <!--{{< throughput >}} -->